apache/drill/_docs/configure-drill/securing-drill/090-configuring-kerberos-auththentication.md

 ---
 title: "Configuring Kerberos Authentication"
-date: 2017-05-17 01:38:52 UTC
+date: 2017-07-31 20:58:57 UTC
 parent: "Securing Drill"
 ---
-In release 1.10 Drill supports Kerberos v5 network security authentication.
-To use Kerberos with Drill and establish connectivity, use the JDBC driver packaged with Drill 1.10.
+In release 1.11 Drill supports Kerberos v5 network security authentication and client-to-drillbit encryption.
+To use Kerberos with Drill and establish connectivity, use the JDBC driver packaged with Drill 1.11.

 Kerberos allows trusted hosts to prove their identity over a network to an information system.
 A Kerberos *realm* is unique authentication domain.
 A centralized *key distribution center (KDC)* coordinates authentication between a clients and servers.
 Clients and servers obtain and use tickets from the KDC using a special *keytab* file to communicate with the KDC and prove their identity to gain access to a drillbit.
 Administrators must create *principal* (user or server) identities and passwords to ensure the secure exchange of mutual authentication information passed to and from the drillbit.